kaushikreddy/Med_Reasoning_AMP/README.md

 -   Overall Benefit:\
     This approach converts a general language model into an expert system that can efficiently provide accurate and detailed answers for organisations with complex knowledge bases.

+---

+## Next Steps
+- Experiment by modifying reward functions to fit your specific use case.
+- Try swapping datasets and models to test generalization.